 If you don’t want to go to a dealer and pay hundreds of dollars for a replacement D.E.S.S start key, you can always program on yourself.
 For this, you will need a Candoo Pro.
-These can also diagnose common problems on your Sea-doo, Kawasaki and Yamaha jet-skis.
+These can also diagnose common problems on your Sea-doo, Kawasaki, and Yamaha jet-skis.

 Top speed not being achieved

 Sometimes your PWC will be slower than normal.
 Check the intake grate for ropes, rubbish, rocks, and sometimes even large fish which can get caught in the grate.
-If the inlet greate is all clear then check to see if you are using a learner key as this will restrict the RPM as well as the top speed.
+If the inlet grate is all clear then check to see if you are using a learner key as this will restrict the RPM as well as the top speed.
 Another problem could be that the speed mode could have been changed from sports/normal to ECO mode.

-A worn wear ring or impeller can also cause cavitation and reduced top end speed.
+A worn-wear ring or impeller can also cause cavitation and reduced top-end speed.
 Be sure to replace these if this is the cause.
 Finally, check the forward-reverse gate is fully in the upright position.

 If all else fails your Jet-Ski could be in limp mode due to an engine sensor problem.
 An overheating Jet-Ski will also put you into limp mode.
-You will have to take your PWC into a dealer to diagnose the exact problem.
+You will have to take your PWC to a dealer to diagnose the exact problem.

 Jet-Ski filling with water